Akagera National Park- Wildlife Safaris: Rwanda Tours.

 In May 2017, the reintroduction of around 20 Eastern black rhinoceroses from South Africa was made which had been absent for 10 years.
 With the reintroduction of black rhinos and lions, the national park is now home to all of Africa’s “big five”: lion, leopard, elephant, rhinoceros, and buffalo.
 During June 2019, Akagera received a further 5 Eastern black rhinoceros from 3 different zoos in 3 different countries located across Europe.

 A tour company will take you on the three-hour drive from Kigali, organize your entrance to the park and coordinate game drives and other excursions.
-The company can also arrange extended experiences in Rwanda and Uganda after your safari.
+Primate Safari Experiences can also arrange extended experiences in Rwanda and Uganda after your safari.

 Ruzizi Tented Camp